 4. Plank: The plank may seem easy since your heart rate isn’t racing, but if you feel like the plank is easy once you’re actually in the position, then you are most definitely doing it wrong.
 Your body should feel like it is going to explode after about 10 seconds of a correctly done plank.
 If you don’t feel the burn, it’s likely your letting your arms – not your core – do all the brunt work.

 Correction – Place your elbows underneath your shoulders and make a straight line with your body.
 Don’t raise your booty or let your booty and hips sag.
 Raise your core up, hold it for as long as possible, then lower yourself to the ground, relax and repeat.
 Once you master the plank and are comfortable in your position, you can add a ton of super effective variations.
-Check out 6 great plank variations here!
+Check out some awesome plank variations here, with our FREE plank guide.

 5. Lunges: Lunges are great to work your lower body, but done incorrectly (like squats), they can cause damage to joints and knees.
 Many people step too wide or lean back, which causes strain.
 Bringing your knee past your toes is another no-no.